-In 1996, I was a founder and executive editor of the independent Web site Sports For Women, a prime source of news about female athletes, teams and fitness.
+I was a founder and executive editor of the independent website Sports For Women in 1996, a prime source of news about female athletes, teams and fitness.

-For more than a decade I was a reporter and national correspondent at The New York Times.
+I was a reporter and national correspondent at The New York Times for 15 years.
 As head of the Rocky Mountains Bureau, based in Denver, I covered politics, business, sports, environment, entertainment, travel and other subjects in a 10-state territory.
-In New York, my beats over the years included transportation, neighborhoods, and consumer affairs.
+In New York City, my beats over the years included transportation, neighborhoods, and consumer affairs.

 MAGAZINES, PUBLIC RELATIONS AND TEACHING

-I was Executive Editor of World Tennis and have written for many magazines, including The New York Times Magazine, New York, Vogue, Esquire, Rolling Stone, AARP Magazine, and Smithsonian.
-My book reviews have appeared in major newspapers nationwide.
+I was Executive Editor of World Tennis magazine 1982-1985, and have written for dozens of major magazines including The New York Times Magazine, New York, Vogue, Esquire, Rolling Stone, and Smithsonian.

-From 1993-1995 I was Public Relations Director at the New School, handling media requests and publicity for its degree-granting divisions, including Parsons School of Design, and its continuing education program.
+From 1993-1995 I was Public Relations Director at the New School.
 I have taught at the Columbia University Graduate School of Journalism and at New York's City College.

-I am a member of the Authors Guild, National Book Critics Circle, North American Snowsports Journalists Association, and New York Financial Writers Association.
+I am a member of the Authors Guild, National Book Critics Circle, and PEN America.

 LEISURE AND PHILANTHROPIC WORK

 From 2012 through 2016 I was on the board of directors of Bike New York, the organization that promotes bicycling and bicycle safety through its Five Boro Bike Tour and other programs.
 I am a volunteer in its "adults learn to ride" program.
 I also served as a board member of the New York Cycle Club.